 The Primary Difference between ZIP and Postal Code

 |ZIP is a short form of Zoning Improvement System

 |It is generally associated with the United States

 |Postal code is generally used within a country to deliver documents

 Definition of Zip Code

-When identifying where to send the document internationally, it is always necessary to know the exact city code for a country; this is done using the ZIP code.
+When identifying where to send the document internationally, it is always necessary to know the exact city code for a country; it is done using the ZIP code.
 ZIP stands for Zoning Improvement Plan.

 Definition of Postal Code

-- Zoning Improvement System code is generally related to the United States.
+- The Zoning Improvement System code is generally related to the United States.
 While the postal code is related to the United Kingdom.

 - Postal code can be more or less long, while a Zoning Improvement System generally consists of 5 to 8 characters.

 - A postal code is used in a city, while a ZIP code is used in countries.